apecloud/kubeblocks/docs/user_docs/installation/install-kbcli-and-kubeblocks-on-the-existed-kubernetes-clusters.md

 curl -fsSL https://kubeblocks.io/installer/install_cli.sh | bash -s versionnumber
 ```

 **Step 2.
-Install KubeBlocks with kbcli kubeblocks install command**
+Install KubeBlocks with kbcli kubeblocks install command.**

-The installation command is `kbcli kubeblocks install`, simply running this command will install KubeBlocks on nodes without taints with default namespace `kb-system` .
+The installation command is `kbcli kubeblocks install`, simply running this command will install KubeBlocks on nodes without taints with default namespace `kb-system`.

-But in actual scenario, you are recommendend to install KubeBlocks on nodes with taints and customized namespace.
+But in actual scenarios, you are recommendend to install KubeBlocks on nodes with taints and customized namespace.

 1. Get Kubernetes nodes.